NilsBirkemeyer/pve-cloudinit-template-builder/README.md

 * Converts VMs into templates after resizing disks to a configurable size
 * Optional sleeps around disk resize as a workaround for Proxmox disk import/resize timing issues
 * Idempotence helper: skip rebuilding templates if the base image has not changed
+* Safety helpers: dry-run and validation modes to preview actions and config correctness

 ---